vokegpu/ekg-docs/model/header.md

 ## Runtime Fundamentals

-As all explained previous, we have one problem and one solution, now we need to discuss how to implement implement, exploiting memory-safe points.
+As all explained previous, we have one problem and one solution, now we need to discuss how to implement, exploiting memory-safe points.

 #### Summary